Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Related work

-Research on ensemble methods, particularly Random Forests, has long recognized implicit regularization as a key factor in robust generalization.
-Lin~\cite{lin1991divergence} initially established the Jensen–Shannon divergence as a theoretical tool for measuring distributional shifts, a perspective that later influenced ensemble learning paradigms.
-Breiman~\cite{breiman1996bagging} introduced "bagging" as a variance-reduction technique, demonstrating that bootstrapping weak learners stabilizes predictions and improves generalization.
-Ho~\cite{ho1998rsm} expanded on these ideas by pioneering the Random Subspace Method (RSM), training trees on randomly selected subsets of features to limit over-reliance on any single subset.
-Geurts et al.~\cite{geurts2006extremely} later introduced "Extremely Randomized Trees", an approach that injects additional randomness into tree splits, enhancing variance reduction beyond standard Random Forests.
+Work on ensembles, especially Random Forests, has long emphasized implicit regularization for robust generalization.
+Early foundations include Jensen-Shannon divergence as a tool for measuring distributional shifts~\citep{lin1991divergence}, bagging for variance reduction~\citep{breiman1996bagging}, the Random Subspace Method (RSM) to limit over-reliance on any feature subset~\citep{ho1998rsm}, and Extremely Randomized Trees, which further inject randomness into splits~\citep{geurts2006extremely}.

-Breiman~\cite{breiman2001random} formalized these viewpoints by decomposing Random Forest generalization error into “strength” (individual tree accuracy) and “correlation” (similarity among trees), illustrating how lower correlation improves overall performance.
-Bousquet and Elisseeff~\cite{bousquet2002stability} further underscored the role of entropy-based stability in achieving robust generalization, offering insights closely tied to ensemble variety.
-Wyner et al.~\cite{wyner2017explain} later depicted Random Forests as “interpolating classifiers” that can perfectly fit training data yet still generalize effectively through ensemble “self-averaging.”
-This self-averaging perspective aligns with the findings of Wager and Athey~\cite{wager2018causal}, who demonstrated how causal forests provide implicit regularization by adaptively choosing neighborhoods, thus reducing estimation variance and improving robustness in causal inference settings.
-Mentch and Zhou \cite{mentch2019quantifying} expanded on these insights by showing how random feature selection (\(\mathtt{max\_features}\) or \(m\)) reduces variance without explicit parameter constraints, functioning as an implicit regularizer, an idea with parallels in recent approaches to budget-constrained hyperparameter tuning \cite{cironis2022automatic}.
+\citep{breiman2001random} formalized generalization in terms of tree “strength” and inter-tree “correlation,” showing that lower correlation improves accuracy.
+Stability and entropy-based perspectives~\citep{bousquet2002stability} complement this view.
+Despite being capable of interpolation, Random Forests can generalize via ensemble self-averaging~\citep{wyner2017explain}.
+In causal forests, adaptive neighborhood selection provides implicit regularization that reduces estimation variance~\citep{wager2018causal}.
+Random feature selection ($\mathtt{max\_features}$ or $m$) likewise lowers variance and acts as an implicit regularizer~\citep{mentch2019quantifying}, a theme connected to budget-aware hyperparameter tuning~\citep{cironis2022automatic}.
+Relatedly, sparse Bayesian learning with automatic-weighting Laplace priors shows how structural constraints induce implicit regularization~\citep{bai2023sbl}.